Fitness Goal for Beginners – Introduction

 You may even quit entirely and go back home!

-Having fitness goals helps keep you focused.
+Having fitness goals is a great way to help keep you focused.

-Also, knowing that you are working toward something specific means, you’ll be less likely to give up.
+Also, knowing that you are working toward something specific means you’ll be less likely to give up.

 Timeframes like this add a little urgency to your endeavors, making it even less likely that you’ll miss workouts along the way.